saiki-shunya/blender_scripts/camera_tilt/v001/README.md

-# Camera Distance
+# Camera Tilt

 ### What does this tool do?
-This tool allows the measurement distance between the camera and an empty that you have placed.
+This tool measures the camera tilt, referencing the horizon.
-It measures distance, height, tilt.
+This is great to use with the `camera_distance` script.

 ### How to use?
 1. Change the variable on the `CAM_NAME` with camera.